Kansas City metropolitan area: Transit

 City buses operated by the Kansas City Area Transportation Authority (KCATA) provide most public transportation.
 The Metro Area Express (MAX) became Kansas City, Missouri's first bus rapid transit line in July 2005, and operates and is marketed akin to a rail system instead of a local bus line.
 The MAX links River Market, Downtown, Union Station, Crown Center, and Country Club Plaza.
 Buses in Johnson County, Kansas, are operated by Johnson County Transit, known as The JO.

-The KC Streetcar is a 2.2-mile modern streetcar line in Downtown Kansas City.
+The KC Streetcar is a 6.4-mile modern streetcar line in Downtown Kansas City.
 Opened to the public in May 2016, it is maintained and operated by the Kansas City Streetcar Authority, a non-profit corporation made up of private sector stakeholders and city appointees.
 A ballot initiative to fund construction of the line was approved by voters on December 12, 2012.
-The system runs between River Market and Union Station, mostly along Main Street, with extensions north and south under consideration.
+The system originally ran between River Market and Union Station, mostly along Main Street, and was later extended north to Riverfront and south to UMKC.

 There are no commuter rail services.

 Intercity bus service is provided by Greyhound Lines and Jefferson Lines at the Kansas City Bus Station.